This is your invitation to join an exciting and personally rewarding program provided by your law school Alumni Association for the past 15 years.

 To make this school year’s program as successful, the Alumni Association needs additional alumni mentors.
 To be a mentor you do not have to live or work close to the law school or even in New Jersey.
 Many of the mentor/mentee relationships have thrived through e-mail exchanges and telephone calls.
 You do, however, have to commit to the mentoring relationship, meaning that you will establish and maintain contact with your mentee(s) during the year and will try, if possible, to attend the Mentoring Program events outlined below.

-If you want to join the program or have any questions about it, please fill out the Mentor Survey Form above and return it by September 5, 2017 to the Rutgers Law School-Newark Alumni Association Mentoring Committee co-chair, Barbara Schweiger, by e-mail at firstname.lastname@example.org or by fax at (973) 232-2975.
+If you want to join the program or have any questions about it, please fill out the Mentor Survey Form and return it by September 11, 2018 to the Rutgers Law School-Newark Alumni Association Mentoring Committee co-chair, Barbara Schweiger, by e-mail at email@example.com or by fax at (973) 232-2975.

 Please note the following planned events.
 Mentors will be advised of specific dates as soon as possible.

-1. After alumni mentors are matched with student mentees, the 2017-2018 mentoring program will kick off with an informal DINNER AND SOCIAL at the law school.
-This event will be scheduled in late October at 6 p.m., so check back here for an update on the exact date and time.
+1. After alumni mentors are matched with student mentees, the 2018-2019 mentoring program will kick off with an informal DINNER AND SOCIAL at the law school.
+This event is tentatively scheduled for Tuesday, October 16 at 7 p.m., which will be confirmed when you receive your assignment.
 This informal event will provide an opportunity for mentors and mentees to meet personally in a supportive environment.
 Many of our previous participants commented that our kick-off social gathering helped them establish their relationships on a firm footing.

 We look forward to hearing from you and to your participation as a mentor in this important program.

 Mentoring Program Committee Co-Chairs